-2. Do you feel your sexual drive and activity is getting out of control?
-Have you repeatedly tried to stop or reduce certain sexual behaviors, but inevitably you could not?
+- Do you feel your sexual drive and activity is getting out of control?
+Have you repeatedly tried to stop or reduce certain sexual behaviors but inevitably found that you could not?

-3. Are you unable to resist sexual advances, or turn down sexual propositions when offered?
+- Are you unable to resist sexual advances or turn down sexual propositions when offered?

-4. Do you use sex to escape from uncomfortable feelings such as anxiety, fear, anger, resentment, guilt, etc. which seem to disappear when the sexual obsession starts?
+- Do you use sex to escape from uncomfortable feelings such as anxiety, fear, anger, resentment, guilt, etc., which seem to disappear when the sexual obsession starts?

-6. Have you neglected your family, friends, spouse or relationship because of the time you spend in sexual activity?
+- Have you neglected your family, friends, spouse, or relationship because of the time you spend on sexual activity?

-9. Are you afraid of sex?
-Do you avoid romantic and sexual relationships with others and restrict your sexual activity to fantasy, masturbation, and solitary or anonymous activity?
+- Are you afraid of sex?
+Do you avoid romantic and sexual relationships with others and restrict your sexual activity to fantasy, masturbation, and solitary or anonymous online activity?

-11. Do you have to resort increasingly to abusive, humiliating, or painful sexual fantasies or behaviors to get sexually aroused?
+- Do you have to increasingly resort to abusive, humiliating, or painful sexual fantasies or behaviors to get sexually aroused?

-12. Has your sexual activity prevented you from developing a close, loving relationship with a partner?
-Or, have you developed a pattern of intense romantic or sexual relationships that never seem to last once the excitement wears off?
+- Has your sexual activity prevented you from developing a close, loving relationship with a partner?
+Or have you developed a pattern of intense romantic or sexual relationships that never seem to last once the excitement wears off?

-13. Do you only have anonymous sex or one-night stands?
-Do you usually want to get away from your sexual partner after the encounter?
+- Do you only have anonymous sex or one-night stands?
+Do you usually want to get away from your sex partner after the encounter?

-15. Do you frequent clubs, bars, adult bookstores, restrooms, parks and other public places in search of sexual partners?
+- Do you frequent apps, websites, clubs, bars, adult bookstores, restrooms, parks, and other public places searching for sex partners?

-18. Has the money you spent on pornography, videos, phone sex, or hustlers/prostitutes strained your financial resources?
+- Has the money you spent on pornography, videos, web-camming, apps, phone sex, or hustlers/prostitutes strained your financial resources?